audunru/fiken-api-php-client/README.md

 Get bank accounts, accounts, products and other resources that belong to a company.

-In order to get these resources, you need to set
+In order to get these resources, you need to get a company first.

 ```php
 use audunru\FikenClient\FikenClient;